Shredmetal/llmtest/docs/reliability_testing/behavior_at_semantic_boundaries.md

-# Semantic Boundary Analysis
+# Behavior At Semantic Boundaries

+⚠️ **Important Notice About Semantic Testing**
+This documentation refers to tests originally designed for semantic testing.
+We have since deprecated the semantic testing approach in favor of behavioral testing, as we found it provides a more accurate and useful way to test LLM applications.
+The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect how the testing actually works.

 ## Overview

-During our real-world style testing, we encountered an interesting semantic boundary case that highlighted both the sophistication and limitations of LLM-based testing.
+During our real-world style testing, we encountered an interesting boundary case that highlighted both the sophistication and limitations of LLM-based behavioral testing.

-This was discovered during the initial 500 runs of our real-world test suite, where only this one test demonstrated non-determinism.
+This case was discovered during the initial 500 runs of our real-world test suite, where only this one test demonstrated non-determinism.
+The non-determinism occurred at what we identified as a semantic boundary - a point where the interpretation of expected behavior could legitimately differ.

-This case provides valuable insights into how LLMs interpret semantic requirements.
+This case provides valuable insights into how LLMs interpret behavioral requirements and the importance of precise specification in behavioral testing.

 ## The Case